What Works, What Doesn’t, & What It’s Really Like

 Another significant challenge presented by Covid could be a mandated long quarantine period prior to showing up on set.
 This could be especially challenging for actors with spouses, young children, or older family members requiring care, or those who have regular jobs outside the industry.
 Actors need to decide for themselves – and discuss with their agents – what they can or cannot do, so that they audition only for those jobs that they can realistically accept.

-Every production and every set will have its own guidelines to protect everyone involved.
-While these rules may be more or less inconvenient, they do allow many projects to move forward that otherwise would be postponed or cancelled.
+SAG-AFTRA requires its productions to follow many more rules than its non-union counterparts, but all did what was necessary to get the job done.
+Yes, many more rules to follow, more people and equipment to hire, more time needed to get everything done.
+BUT … while productions suffered increased budgets and extended shoot schedules to accommodate these precautions, at least these projects were going forward, instead of being indefinitely postponed or cancelled.
 And I think many would agree that it‘s much better and healthier for us to work and exercise our creativity in our chosen fields than to sit isolated in our homes for months on end.
 We just have to hang in there a little longer and follow those guidelines that will help see us through the pandemic cycle.
 Like anything else, this too shall pass.